fabrizio-benvenuti/usefull_services/README.md

 # Usage
 * copy  all the abc.service and abc.timer files of all the timered services you want to add to your server into your /etc/systemd/system/ directory
-* copy all the abc.service files of all the untimered services you want to add to your server into your /etc/systemd/system/ directory
+* copy all the efg.service files of all the untimered services you want to add to your server into your /etc/systemd/system/ directory
 * run
 ``` bash
   sudo systemctl daemon-reload